JayOaks/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line contains a script that duplicates the last line of the file ' iacta '.

 10-no_more_js contains a script that deletes all the regular files (and not the directories) with a .js extension present in the current directory and all its subfolders.

+11-directories contains a script that counts the number of directories and sub-directories there are in the current directory including hidden directories.
+-> The current and parent directories should not be counted.

+12-newest_files contains a script that displays the 10 newest files in the current directory with one file per line and sorted from the newest to the oldest.

+13-unique contains a script that takes a list of words as input and prints only words that appear exactly once.
+-> Input format: One word, one line
+-> Output format: One word, one line
+-> Words (printed words / output) should be sorted.

+14-findthatword contains a script that displays lines containing the pattern "root" from the file ' /etc/passwd ' .

+15-counthatword contains a script that displays the number of lines that contain the pattern "bin" in the file ' /etc/passwd ' .